Nemo III 8-Day Itinerary

 This morning we land at Punta Cormorant on Floreana, one of the few populated islands in the Galapagos.
 Following a trail through a Palo Santo forest to a brackish lagoon, look for pintail ducks, common stilts and bright pink flamingos.
 As we wind our way past a wide variety of plants, we reach a beach of fine sand where sea turtles lay eggs in the dunes and rays swim in the shallow water.
 Back aboard ship, we sail a short distance to Champion Islet just offshore, one of the best drift-snorkel spots in the Galapagos.
 As the current floats us past the steep walls of this submerged volcanic crater, we spy large schools of fish and bright corals as we're followed by playful young sea lions.
 Floreana's rich cultural history is filled with intrigue, including tales of pirates who once hid out here.
 One relic of this colorful past is the "Post Office Barrel," established by British whalers in 1793, where travelers still leave mail for personal delivery via visitors passing through.
 After a short snorkel to look for sea turtles, we paddle around the mangrove-lined shores of Post Office Bay where large bull sea lions patrol the rocky terrain and reddish-colored marine iguanas bask near the tree cacti.

-Day 8: Puerto Ayora / Baltra / Quito / Depart
+Day 8: Puerto Ayora—Disembark / Baltra / Quito / Depart

 Nemo III returns to Puerto Ayora on Santa Cruz this morning, where we disembark.
 From here, we ferry over to Baltra to board our flight back to the mainland.
-Upon arrival at the Quito airport, travelers departing on overnight flights may choose to transfer to a hotel located nearby for a relaxed layover in a comfortable day room.
-A complimentary shuttle will return you to the airport in time for your evening flight.
+Upon arrival at the Quito airport, we transfer to our nearby hotel, where an overnight stay is included.
+A complimentary shuttle will return you to the airport in time for your departing flight.

 Learn more about the seasonal variations of Galapagos weather and wildlife viewing.